jsoliveir/ch1-docker/apis/readme.md

-# Microservices
+# apis

-In this directory you cam see the following microservices:
+In this directory you cam see the following apis:
 - api.client.subscriptions
 - api.core.subcriptions
 - api.mail.subscriptions